-- 2.1 The draft AGS has been compiled by staff in Internal Audit and Risk Management based upon the following sources of evidence: - A review of the extent to which the Council has complied with each element of its Code of Corporate Governance; - The Council's Assurance Framework, which summarises the findings of reports provided by internal and external assurance sources and the implications of these reports for the overall governance of the Council; - Self-assurance statements prepared by directors; - The Head of Internal Audit's opinion on internal control on the Council's internal control environment, which will be formally reported to the Audit Committee in June 2016.
+- 2.1 The draft AGS (at Appendix A) has been compiled by staff in Internal Audit and Risk Management based upon the following sources of evidence: - A review of the extent to which the Council has complied with each element of its Code of Corporate Governance; - A review of the Council's Code of Corporate Governance itself, based on the CIPFA/Solace Delivering Good Governance in Local Government Framework. - Self-assurance statements prepared by directors; - The Chief Internal Auditor's opinion on the Council's internal control environment, which will be formally reported to the Audit Committee on 29th May 2018.